Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Finite morphisms between Fano threefolds

 The divisor $f_2^*H$ has at least two components.
 Since $X$ has Gorenstein canonical singularities and $f_2$ is equidimensional of relative dimension $1$, every fiber of $f_2$ has at most two components by Lemma \ref{lem-Gorenstein-Fano-fibration}.
-We obtain that $f_2^*H$ also has two components $S_1,S_2$.
+We obtain that $f_2^*H$ also has exactly two components $S_1,S_2$.
 Assume that $f(S_1)=R_1$ and $f(S_2)=R_2$.
-Let $b$ be any point on $H$ and let $G$ be the fiber of $g_2$ over $b$.
-Then $G=G_1\cup G_2$, where $G_1=G\cap R_1$ and $G_2=G\cap R_2$.
-By Lemma \ref{lem-Gorenstein-Fano-fibration} again, the fiber $F$ of $f_2$ over $b$ is reduced and is the union of two smooth rational curves $F_1$ and $F_2$ which meet at one point.
-In particular, $G$ is not contained in $D$.
+Let $b$ be any point in $H$ and let $G$ be the fiber of $g_2$ over $b$.
+Then $G$ has exactly two irreducible components by the previous paragraph.
+We write $G=G_1\cup G_2$, where $G_1=G\cap R_1$ and $G_2=G\cap R_2$.
+Let $F$ be the fiber of $f_2$ over $b$.
+Then $F$ has at least two components.
+By Lemma \ref{lem-Gorenstein-Fano-fibration} again, the fiber $F$ is reduced and is the union of two smooth rational curves $F_1$ and $F_2$ which meet at one point.
 We assume that $F_i\subseteq S_i$ for $i=1,2$.
+Since $F$ is reduced, we also obtain that $G$ is not contained in the discriminant of $f$.